Kadu-Queiroz/Kadu-Queiroz/README.md

 ---

-## 🐍 Contribuições
+## 🐍 Contributions

 ![Snake animation](https://Kadu-Queiroz.github.io/Kadu-Queiroz/github-contribution-grid-snake.svg)

 ---

-> "Às vezes, o código trava, o café acaba e o mundo parece um loop infinito...
-Mas seguimos debugando a existência. - Kraven"
+> "Sometimes the code crashes, the coffee runs out, and the world feels like an infinite loop...
+But we keep debugging existence. - Kraven"